skift-org/skift/doc/running.md

 ## On Real Hardware

-> [!WARNING]
-> Running skiftOS on real hardware is not recommended.
+> **⚠ Warning:** Running skiftOS on real hardware is not recommended.
 It is not ready for production use and may damage your computer.

 If still determined, flashing the HDD file to a USB drive can be attempted: